halalboro/fpga-accelerators/README.md

 https://xilinx.github.io/kria-apps-docs/kv260/2022.1/build/html/index.html (Reference to explore deploying applications on the KV260) </br>

-After you have booted up the board with the Ubuntu image, you need to set up the board for running the model on it. </br>
+After you have booted up the board with the Ubuntu image, you need to set up the board to run the model on it. </br>

 Step 1 - Run the following commands in the terminal </br>